Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The Cons

-- The “Icebox Effect”: Glass is a poor insulator compared to a solid wall.
-Without a solid roof, the room will always fluctuate in temperature more than the rest of the house.
+- The “Icebox Effect”: Glass is simply a poorer insulator compared to a solid wall.
+Without a solid roof, the room will always naturally fluctuate in temperature more than the rest of the house.

 3. The Traditional Extension: The Heavyweight Choice

 The Downside?
 It is messy.
 Digging deep foundations ruins the garden.
-It is slow.
-It relies on “wet trades” (bricklaying, plastering), which stop when it rains.
-And it requires an architect, structural engineer, and full Planning/Building Control sign-off, adding thousands to the upfront cost before a spade even hits the ground.
+It is incredibly slow.
+It relies on “wet trades” (bricklaying, plastering), which stop working when it rains.
+And it requires an architect, a structural engineer, and full Planning/Building Control sign-off, adding thousands to the upfront cost before a spade even hits the ground.

-4. The Hidden Cost: Foundations & Groundwork
+4. The Hidden Cost: Why Foundations Matter

 Why is an extension so much more expensive than a conservatory or hybrid?
 It’s usually what you can’t see: the ground.